psf/pyperf/doc/text_runner.rst

 * ``MIN_TIME``: Minimum duration of a single raw sample in seconds (default: ``100 ms``)

-The :ref:`Runs, samples, warmups, outter and inner loops <loops>` section explains the purpose of these parameters and how to configure them.
+The :ref:`Runs, samples, warmups, outer and inner loops <loops>` section explains the purpose of these parameters and how to configure them.